AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/conditionalAlternatives.rst

 ؜

-When conditions are provided, they are evaluated top-to-bottom and the last option that evalautes to ``true`` is selected.
+When conditions are provided, they are evaluated top-to-bottom and the last item whose condition evalautes to ``true`` is selected.

 .. figure:: img/conditionalAlternatives/chunksXPositive.png
     :alt: A text block with two chunks.
 The last chunk's first variant is "active".